 Only gradually did the situation in the city calm down, and the murder rate dropped significantly after the turn of the millennium.
 With a new mayor, a lot was invested in the city and things slowly started to look up.
 Proverbially also in Comuna 13, because in 2011 the famous escalator was inaugurated in Comuna 13.
 Since then, the living conditions of the people living there have improved enormously.
 It used to take forever to get from Comuna 13 to the city center, and it was also dangerous.

 The many cable cars that have been hovering over the city’s rooftops since 2007 have also made life better and safer for residents.
 Areas that were previously very remote have been quickly and safely connected to the city.
 Gradually Colombia, and especially Medellin due to the Narcos hype, became a tourist destination very interesting not only for backpackers, but also for families with children from the U.S. and Europe.
+The city today is a great combination for sight seeing, getting to know the history and also enjoy some night life by e.g. joining a pub crawl in Medellin.

 How Dangerous is Medellin?